jackbaty/blot-content/posts/2020/2020-04-09-org-roam-for-the-time-being.md

 # I'll be using Org-roam for the time being

-It's been a challenging week for me and [Roam](https://roamresearch.com).
+It's been a challenging week for me using [Roam](https://roamresearch.com).
 For the past several days my Roam database simply wouldn't load.
 I'd see the spinning Astrolabe forever.
 Deleting the site data in my browser and restarting would help for a time, but then it would happen again.